 Reliability and Safety

 Steed models all come with front disc brakes and drum rears, which is still common in the pick-up market.
 ABS brakes with EBD electronic brakeforce distribution is standard, but there's not even the option of an ESP electronic stability programme.
-The Steed has yet to be crash tested by Euro NCAP.
-In the cab, driver and passenger have standard airbags, and height-adjustable seatbelts.
+The Steed hasn't been crash tested by Euro NCAP.
+In the cab, driver and passenger have standard airbags and height-adjustable seatbelts.

 Rear parking sensors are only available on the top-of-the-range SE model.
 We haven’t heard of any major problems with Great Wall reliability, and the company sells more than 100,000 Steeds in China each year.
-It has also just improved its warranty coverage to a market-leading six-years/125,000 miles.
+It also offers market-leading warranty coverage at six-years/125,000 miles.